 Zanzibar is not a cheap destination compared to many other places in Africa, it’s a paradise island after all, however, you can still enjoy it on a budget!.

 Dorms cost between $15 – $25 per night and are usually cheaper in Stone town than on the beaches.
-Privates usually start from around $50, but if you look around you can usually find cheaper options – try homestays, smaller local guesthouses that aren’t on booking sites and Airbnb or move further inland.
+Privates usually start from around $50, but if you look around you can usually find cheaper options – try homestays, Couchsurfing, smaller local guesthouses that aren’t on booking sites and Airbnb, alternatively, stay somewhere further inland.

 I would budget between $15 – $30 a day for food and mix it up between street food and nicer restaurants.